moondance-labs/tanssi-docs/learn/tanssi/services-payment.md

 There are three main costs associated with block production as a service that any appchain must cover using Tanssi tokens to deploy successfully and get the block production services:

 - **Registration deposit** - is the initial deposit that is locked from the account that signs the appchain registration transaction
 - **Block producers assignment** - every time the Tanssi protocol assigns block producers, which happens once per session, a fixed fee is charged.
-This discourages a faulty appchain (one whose runtime logic fails to produce valid transitions and, therefore, a valid block) that cannot generate valid blocks from requesting node assignments
+This discourages a faulty or malicious appchain (one whose runtime logic fails to produce valid transitions and, therefore, a valid block) that cannot generate valid blocks from requesting node assignments
 - **Block production** - appchains need to pay for each block that is produced on their behalf.
 Since the protocol selects and assigns the block producers on a per-session basis, appchains must have enough funds to cover all the blocks to be produced in an entire session to be served

-On Dancebox, the Tanssi testnet, the current configuration is the following:
+The current configuration is set as follows:

 === "Dancebox"
     |         Variable          |                                   Value                                   |